September 25th

 Meaning of the subhAShita:

-A mother is (an embodiment) of all pilgrimages, a father is (an embodiment) of all deities.
-Hence, revere the mother and father with all efforts.
+A mother is an embodiment of all pilgrimages, (and) a father is an embodiment of all deities.
+Hence, revere mother and father with all efforts.

 Commentary:

-For one to get the same virtues he would by visiting all the holy places, all he has to do is, revere his mother.
-A father is an embodiment of all the deities themselves.
-They are the sole cause for us being here in this world today.
-It is hard to imagine one's life without their nurture and care.
-Parents constantly strive to provide the best that they can give for their children at all times.
-There is no well-wisher better than parents!
+Everyone desires good karmaphala (the fruits of their actions).
+To attain the same virtues as visiting all the holy places, one need only revere their mother.
+A father embodies all the deities, as he is the reason we exist in this world.
+It’s hard to imagine life without their nurture and care.
+Parents continually strive to give their children the best they can offer.
+There is no better well-wisher than parents!

-Isn't that why even Lord Gaṇeśa, the remover of all hurdles Himself, bowed down to His parents!
-They posed a challenge to Him and His brother, Lord Subrahmaṇya, as to who will be the first to circumambulate the whole world.
-Lord Subrahmaṇya immediately took off on His peacock, ready to circle the world.
-But Gaṇeśa, who was very aware of the strengths and weaknesses (His speed), simply circled around His parents, Pārvatī and Parameśvara, and prostrated to them.
-He had indeed won the challenge!
-It is true that parents think the world of their children, but for children, they ARE the world!
+That is why even Lord Gaṇeśa, the remover of all obstacles, bowed to His parents!
+In a challenge posed by His parents, Lord Subrahmaṇya and Gaṇeśa were tasked with who could circumambulate the entire world first.
+Lord Subrahmaṇya immediately took off on His peacock, ready to circle the entire world.
+But Gaṇeśa, aware of His own speed, circled His parents, Pārvatī and Parameśvara, and prostrated before them.
+He had won the challenge!
+While parents may cherish their children, for children parents are the world.

-Children are the world's most valuable resource and the best hope for its future.
-Let parents bequeath to their children not riches, but the spirit of reverence!
-May love and respect be the most important cornerstones of parenting.
-May children at every juncture revere parents diligently!
+Children are the most precious resource and the greatest hope for the future.
+Let parents pass on to their children, not wealth, but the spirit of reverence.
+May love and respect be the foundation of parenting.
+May children always honor their parents with devotion!

 pada vigrahaH: